-First Utility is the largest independent utilities supplier in the UK and was founded in 2008.
+First Utility is the largest independent energy supplier in the United Kingdom

-First Utility is the seventh-largest energy supplier in the UK — or the first-biggest provider after the big six.
+First Utility is the seventh-largest utilities supplier in the UK.
+With one million customers, they are the first-biggest provider after the big six.
 They supply both gas and electricity.

 First Utility have stated that they "challenge, rather than accept outdated policies" surrounding domestic energy.
 By doing this, they have created an easier way for consumers to find and switch to a better gas and electricity deal.

 In September 2014, the supplier reached a milestone of 1 million customers.
 At the news, uSwitch Director of Consumer Policy stated:

 "This This is a significant milestone for First Utility and evidence that small suppliers are at last beginning to drive competition and make the energy market work for consumers.

 “The growing popularity of companies like First Utility shows that small suppliers are here to stay, thanks to the excellent deals they are offering.
 If the big six energy providers are to keep hold of their customers, they’ll have to look at introducing more competitive prices and improving their customer service.”

 First Utility energy had less than 200 responses in our latest independent YouGov survey, so we can’t show a customer service rating.

 Why we like First Utility